glpi-project/docdev/source/codingstandards.rst

 There are many question regarding the way to document a child method in a child class.

 Many editors use the ``{@inheritDoc}`` tag without anything else. **This is wrong**.
 This *inline* tag is confusing for many users; for more details, see the `PHPDocumentor documentation about it <https://www.phpdoc.org/docs/latest/guides/inheritance.html#the-inheritdoc-tag>`__.
 This tag usage is not forbidden, but make sure to use it properly, or just avoid it.
-An usage exemple:
+An usage example:

 .. code-block:: php